Hypomagnetic field effects as a potential avenue for testing the radical pair mechanism in biology: Results

 \subsection{Hypomagnetic field effect}

-One can define hypomagnetic field effects, $\Delta \Theta_{HMF\leftrightarrow GMF}$, as the absolute value of the ratio of the difference between the singlet (triplet) yield at near zero magnetic field (1 $\mu$T) and at the geomagnetic field range (50 $\mu$T) over the singlet yield at near-zero magnetic field: \begin{ceqn}
+One can define hypomagnetic field effects, $\Delta \Theta_{HMF\leftrightarrow GMF}$ (similar to previous works on LFEs, e.g., Ref \cite{Timmel1998}), as the absolute value of the ratio of the difference between the singlet (triplet) yield at near zero magnetic fields (1 $\mu$T) and at the geomagnetic field range (50 $\mu$T) over the singlet yield at near-zero magnetic field: \begin{ceqn}

 \end{ceqn} where $i,j=\{$S,T$\}$.

 We numerically explore the hypomagnetic field effects for the radical pair model using Eq. \ref{eq:HMFE}.
 This is particularly relevant for experiments based on screening the geomagnetic field (of which there are quite many) \cite{Zadeh_Haghighi_2022}.